styme3279/styme3279.github.io/_pages/now.md

 Books I'm currently reading:

-- Fiction: *A Place of Greater Safety* - Hilary Mantel
+- Fiction: N/A :(

-- Nonfiction: *An Introduction to Contemporary Metaethics* - Alexander Miller
+- Nonfiction: *The Logic of Scientific Discovery* - Karl Popper

-- Nonfiction: *The Making of the Atomic Bomb* - Richard Rhodes
+- Nonfiction: *William Pitt the Younger: A Biography* - William Hague

+- Nonfiction: *From Third World to First: The Singapore Story* - Lee Kuan Yew (mostly reading excerpts)

 If you see me in person and have any questions about any of these books, I'd be happy to talk more about them.